The B2B lead generation definitive guide 2023

 Your sales and marketing departments are aligned.
 Develop a content plan

-to follow-up your new leads combining more than one activity.
+to follow-up on new leads that combines more than one activity.

-7.2.
+8.2.
 Lead scoring: Tips and tricks

 - · 70% of leads are lost due to poor follow-up, according to Gartner.
-Lead scoring helps to rank qualified leads in order to nurture them or convert them to
+Lead scoring helps to rank qualified leads in order to nurture them or convert them to sales.

 - · Using lead scoring provides a 77% boost in lead generation ROI, according to Marketing Sherpa.

-First, it’s essential to define your thresholds, in other words, to set the different stages of your sales process.
+First, it’s essential to define your thresholds, in other words, to define the different stages of your sales process.
 Usually, these stages are prospect, lead, MQL (or Marketing Qualified Lead) and SQL (Sales Qualified Lead).
 After that, you need to assign points to each stage.